 Pupils access a range of daily activities to develop their fine and gross motor skills and have unlimited access to a dedicated outside area.
-In addition to this, they also have a weekly PE lesson.
+Teachers also plan whole class and small group time activities from the online scheme from Be Inspired.